example42/example42.github.io/_posts/2018-11-19-psick_profiles_part_2_proxy_and_hostname_settings.md

 On Windows if $update_hostname is true and hostname is not the same configured, the `netdom renamecomputer` command is run.

+Usage is the usual, include in manifests (ie: in role classes):

+    include psick::proxy

+Or via any other classification option you use.

 Configuration via hiera can be as follows:

     psick::hostname::host: my_host